albar965/littlenavmap-manual/src/en/ACKNOWLEDGMENTS.rst

 program translation.

 Thank you! to Eddy Crequie for doing the Dutch translation.

+Huge thanks to Sten Kristensen for the compilation for Raspberry PI!

+A "Thank you!" for Piotr for helping out in the Avsim forum.

+Many thanks to `icykoneko <https://github.com/icykoneko>`__ for implementing the SID and STAR for MSFS.

+Many thanks to `u-an-i <https://github.com/u-an-i>`__ on GitHub for implementing the new web user interface.

+Thanks to John Liu, `Tong Hui <https://github.com/tonghuix>`__ and `yudongx <https://github.com/yudongx>`__ for the Chinese translation.

 Ein herzliches Dankeschön and Jannik Prinz for setting up the Tavis CI builds.